 Creating Opportunities for Visual Artists in Gaza

-The GIA signed by AMQF with the General Union of Cultural Centres (GUCU) in Gaza aims to support the visual arts programme implemented by the GUCU’s visual arts department, Shababeek for Contemporary Art.
+The GIA signed by AMQF with the General Union of Cultural Centres (GUCC) in Gaza aims to support the visual arts programme implemented by the GUCC’s visual arts department, Shababeek for Contemporary Art.
 The support will go towards production grants and artist residencies, in addition to organizing open studios alongside the residencies programme, and a solo exhibition for each artist participating in the production grants programme.

 Fadi Abu Shammaleh, the project director, commented that "the importance of obtaining this scholarship again lies in enhancing the role of artists and enabling them to develop their artistic capabilities and skills through art residencies, grants, contemporary art practices, and contact with the largest possible number of professionals, curators and experienced contemporary artists both within and outside Palestine.
 In addition, new opportunities will arise for young artists to produce a set of different artworks, exhibitions and connections that will enable them to express themselves and share societal concerns.
 This will also open up new horizons and space that will empower them to forge their own artistic path and create a local and international audience for them.”